 frustration or anger

 "If you make me cook spaghetti for you with a gun... you put a gun here and say 'if you don't cook spaghetti for me, I will kill you.' ...For sure you will have spaghetti.
 For sure.
-But the quality is different than when I become your best friend and you say 'I really want to cook spaghetti for you because this is my favorite dinner and we will enjoy spaghetti with a good bottle of red wine.'
+But the quality is different when we are best friends and you say 'I really want you to cook spaghetti because it's my favourite dinner and we will enjoy spaghetti together with a good bottle of red wine.'
 This is the difference."
-Luca Moneta

 4335 Macaulay Road, Black Creek, BC V9J1E2, (250) 792-3515, email@example.com